-2. Upcoming general induction: Horticultural Assistant roles – allocated induction days in May from 10.30 until 4.30 for anyone who wants to start volunteering in the Hawkwood food gardens, and we ask for a commitment to minimum of 6 sessions after the induction.
+2. Upcoming general induction: Horticultural Assistant roles – allocated induction days from July onwards from 10.30 until 4.30 for anyone who wants to start volunteering in the Hawkwood food gardens, and we ask for a commitment to minimum of 6 sessions after the induction.
 Places are limited and we are allocating places based on our recent experiences of what supports people to realistically commit to the sessions.
 For info, for this opportunity, we are thinking about (i) ease of journey to the site (we are on the very edge of Northeast London and it’s common to underestimate how long the journey here can take!), (ii) referred by an existing volunteer (we find this helps people to understand the commitment), (iii) existing connection to OrganicLea – a customer or maybe previous learner here (iv) existing gardening know-how – or at least an appreciatation of the beauty, and toil in a day’s work in the field!
 Volunteering days are either Wednesday, Thursdays (limited spaces) or Fridays at present from 11am – 4pm

 3. Start by volunteering with our veg box distribution team on a Wednesday: Our box scheme team are looking for people to commit to coming along on a Wednesday and support the produce organising – into the bags that reach households across the Borough.
 It’s a great way of getting a feeling for what’s in season at the moment and experiencing the ‘produce meets plates’ end of our work (very important in terms of the enterprise end).
 It also involves coming along to the Hawkwood site, here in North Chingford.